KarenDanielyan/ft_bitmap/README.md

 - [x] Create an empty bitmap with a specified width and height.
 - [x] Get the pixel address at a specified position.
 - [x] Free the bitmap memory.
+- [x] Set the pixel color at a specified position.
 - [ ] Get the pixel color at a specified position.
+- [ ] Full support for BMP v5 header.
-- [ ] Set the pixel color at a specified position.
+- [ ] Suite of image processing functions.

 ## Installation